The Amplituhedron BCFW Triangulation: Structure of BCFW Cells

 \subsection{The Domino Theorem}

 We conclude Section~\ref{sec:domino} by stating key results and corollaries that play a role in later sections.
-We have seen that the algorithm $\generate(D)$ defined in Sections~\ref{operations}-\ref{subsec:first_alg} generates domino matrices.
-By the analysis of Section~\ref{analysis} it gives a positroid cell, shown in Section~\ref{agree} to have the decorated permutation of~$D$ as in Definition~\ref{defdecperm}.
+As noted in Remark~\ref{same-cell}, we often denote by $\generate(D)$ the set of all points in $\Gr_{k,n}$ which are obtained from that algorithm, by taking the row-spans of the outputs $\generate(D,\{s_l,u_l,v_l,w_l\}_{l=1}^k)$ where the parameters vary over~$(0,\infty)^{4k}$.
+We have seen in Section~\ref{subsec:first_alg} that the algorithm generates domino matrices.
+By the analysis of Section~\ref{analysis} it indeed gives a positroid cell, shown in Section~\ref{agree} to have the decorated permutation of~$D$ as in Definition~\ref{defdecperm}.
 An equivalent variant of this algorithm has been given in Section~\ref{subsec:second_alg}.
-We record this alternative construction of BCFW cells in the following corollary.
+We record these constructions of BCFW cells in the following corollary.

 \begin{cor} Let $D \in \mathcal{CD}_{n,k}$ be a chord diagram.
 The BCFW positroid cell that corresponds to $D$ is equal to $\generate(D)$ and to $\textsc{construct-matrix-rightwards}(D)$. \end{cor}

 \begin{proof} By Lemma~\ref{lem:reduced_rep} and its Corollary~\ref{cor:reduced_rep}, Corollary~\ref{pi_equals_sigma}, Definition~\ref{maindefbcfw}, and Lemma~\ref{lem:equivalence_of_algs}. \end{proof}